Who's Not a Fit

 But the vetting goes both ways for financial planners with established practices.

-We like to work with people who understand they are not experts in certain areas and who appreciate good, competent, caring advice.
+We like to work with people who value our knowledge and experience in these areas and who are looking for competent caring advice.

 Here are some examples of folks who are not a fit for our practice: